grafana/mimir/docs/sources/architecture/store-gateway.md

     # CLI flag: -store-gateway.sharding-ring.zone-awareness-enabled
     [zone_awareness_enabled: <boolean> | default = false]

-    # Minimum time to wait for ring stability at startup, if set to positive
+    # (advanced) Minimum time to wait for ring stability at startup, if set to
-    # value.
+    # positive value.
     # CLI flag: -store-gateway.sharding-ring.wait-stability-min-duration
     [wait_stability_min_duration: <duration> | default = 0s]

-    # Maximum time to wait for ring stability at startup.
-If the store-gateway
+    # (advanced) Maximum time to wait for ring stability at startup.
+If the
-    # ring keeps changing after this period of time, the store-gateway will
+    # store-gateway ring keeps changing after this period of time, the
-    # start anyway.
+    # store-gateway will start anyway.
     # CLI flag: -store-gateway.sharding-ring.wait-stability-max-duration
     [wait_stability_max_duration: <duration> | default = 5m]

     # Name of network interface to read address from.
     # CLI flag: -store-gateway.sharding-ring.instance-interface-names
     [instance_interface_names: <list of string> | default = [eth0 en0]]

+    # (advanced) Port to advertise in the ring (defaults to
+    # server.grpc-listen-port).
+    # CLI flag: -store-gateway.sharding-ring.instance-port
+    [instance_port: <int> | default = 0]

+    # (advanced) IP address to advertise in the ring.
+    # CLI flag: -store-gateway.sharding-ring.instance-addr
+    [instance_addr: <string> | default = ""]

     # The availability zone where this instance is running.
 Required if
     # zone-awareness is enabled.